ava-labs/avalanche-docs/docs/subnets/reference-elastic-subnets-parameters.md

 * `MaxConsumptionRate` must be larger or equal to `MinConsumptionRate`.
 * `MaxConsumptionRate` must be smaller or equal to `PercentDenominator`[^1].

+### `MinValidatorStake`

+`MinValidatorStake` has type `uint64`.
+It's the minimum amount of funds required to become a validator.
+The following constraints apply:

+* `MinValidatorStake` must be larger than zero
+* `MinValidatorStake` must be smaller or equal to `InitialSupply`

+### `MaxValidatorStake`

+`MaxValidatorStake` has type `uint64`.
+It's the maximum amount of funds a single validator can be allocated, including delegated funds.
+The following constraints apply:

+* `MaxValidatorStake` must be larger or equal to `MinValidatorStake`
+* `MaxValidatorStake` must be smaller or equal to `MaximumSupply`

 ### `MinStakeDuration`

 `MinStakeDuration` has type `uint32` and it's the minimum number of seconds a staker can stake for.